 Coffee and Pastries for Breakfast

 We love to eat our way through town on any day.
 Start day 2 with a small breakfast at Spruce Confections on West Pearl Street.
-They have the most delicious breakfast burritos and pastries, plus amazing coffee and house-made chai.
+They have the most delicious breakfast burritos and pastries, plus fantastic coffee and house-made chai.

 A Taste of Boulder Area Produce